 A side-by-side test

 I set this sample outside my store, directly under a downspout.
 Each time it rains, water beats down upon it.
-In the past four years, the solvent-based sealer has been completely weathered away.
+In the past four years, the solvent-based sealer has completely weathered away.
 On the other hand, the water-based sealer still appears nearly the same as it did when applied.
 It has lost a bit of gloss, but the rich color and slight sheen are still intact.

 Pros and cons